melo/ci-runner-default-image/README.md

   `BUILD_IMAGE` and `RELEASE_IMAGE` entries to be reused on multiple jobs;
 * The version of some utilities: `git`, `docker`, and `docker-compose`;
 * If a Perl project is detected, we will also output the `perl` version and list the `cpanfile*` files.

+## `docker-push-retry`

+This is just a small wrapper script that will accept all of `docker push` arguments and wrap it with a `cmd-retr '502 Bad Gateway'` to work around some unstable Docker Registries.